 Activity that uses animals for entertainment purposes

-Applying for a grant can be daunting and confusing, so we've tried to set out our priorities and to show how we make our decision.
-We give you some helpful hints and tips for applying, and most importantly, we've made our application form as simple as we can.
+Applying for a grant can be daunting and confusing, so we've tried to set out our priorities to help show how we make our decisions.
+We've given you some helpful hints and tips for applying, and most importantly, we've made our application form as simple as we can.

 THE 401 FOUNDATION'S PRIORITIES

-The Foundation will consider grant applications for a range of projects meeting the criteria set out above and in line with our charitable objects.
+The Foundation will consider grant applications for a range of projects meeting the criteria set out above and in line with our charitable objectives.
 We will particularly prioritise.